 Let $A$ be such that $\{-1,1\} \cap A = \emptyset$ and set $n_0$ and $\tau$ in the following way: if $\overline{B(z_0,r)}$ intersects the boundary, let $n_0=1$ when $\overline{B(z_0,r)}$ contains $-1$ or $1$ and $n_0=0$ otherwise and let $\tau=0$.
 If $\overline{B(z_0,r)}$ doesn't intersect the boundary, let $n_0=2$ and let $\tau= \inf\{ t \in [0,1] \,:\, \gamma(t) \in \overline{B(z_0,r)}\}$.

 By Lemma~\ref{lm: index unforced crossings}, if there is a crossing of $A$ that increases the index, there are unforced crossings of the annuli $A_k$, $k=1,2,3$.
 We can apply this result after time $\tau$.
-If the curve doesn't make any unforced crossings of the annuli $A_k$, $k=1,2,3$, then there are at most $n_0$ crossing of $A$.
-This argument generalizes so that if there are $n > n_0$ crossing of $A$, we apply Condition~\ref{def: pb unf crossing} $(n-n_0)/2$ times in the annuli $A_k$, $k=1,2,3$, to get the bound
+If the curve doesn't make any unforced crossings of the annuli $A_k$, $k=1,2,3$, then there are at most $n_0$ crossings of $A$.
+This argument generalizes so that if there are $n > n_0$ crossings of $A$, we apply Condition~\ref{def: pb unf crossing} $(n-n_0)/2$ times in the annuli $A_k$, $k=1,2,3$, to get the bound

 for any $\P \in \Sigma_\disc$.
 Hence the proposition holds for $\Delta_n = \Delta \cdot (n-2)/12$. \end{proof}